 REDUCED GAS PRICES

-The 16.1 billion gallons of ethanol used in the United States in 2018 displaced 594 million barrels of imported oil.
-In addition, use of domestic ethanol in 2018 decreased dependence on foreign oil by six percent – from 20 to 14 percent.
+The 15.4 billion gallons of ethanol used in the United States in 2022 displaced more than 600 million barrels of imported oil.